isomerpages/moe-meetoh/index.md

         - title: Distinguished Chinese Language Teachers Awards 2025
           date: 11 May 2025
-          announcement: Hosted by Lianhe Zhaobao and ZBSchools, Co-Organised by Singapore Centre by Chinese Language, The Society of Chinese Education Singapore, Singapore Chinese Teachers' Union and Singapore Middle School Chinese Teacher's Association.
+          announcement: Hosted by Lianhe Zhaobao and ZBSchools, Co-Organised by Singapore Centre for Chinese Language, The Society of Chinese Education Singapore, Singapore Chinese Teachers' Union and Singapore Middle School Chinese Teacher's Association.
 Supported by Ministry of Education (Singapore) and Tanoto Foundation